fullerjamesr/uchicago-spa-docs/vitrobot.rst

 #.
 Immediately click *Continue* on the Vitrobot user interface to being the automated blotting and plunging procedure you have set out in the Vitrobot interface (options tab).
 The Vitrobot will bring the grid back up in line with the blot papers, pause for *Wait time* seconds, bring the blotting paddles together for *Blot time* seconds, retract the blotting paddles, wait *Drain time* seconds, then plunge the grid through the small trapdoor aperture into the liquid ethane in the freezing reservoir below.
 The reservoir and the rod/tweezers will then lower in synchrony.
 #.
 Being careful to not collide the grid with the brass cup sides or pull it out of the ethane, detach the tweezers from the plunge rod.
 #.
 Bracing the freed tweezers against the side of the brass cup, and continuing to keep the grid away from the sides and under the ethane, remove the tweezers + freezing reservoir from the Vitrobot to the countertop.
 #.
-Move the grid to the grid box, being careful to not collide the grid roughly with any surfaces along the way.
+Move the grid to the grid box, being careful to not collide the grid with any surfaces along the way.

    .. tip::
       Although moving quickly here is advantageous, it is more important to keep the grid from colliding with anything and keep as close to the cold ethane/nitrogen (within the vapor layer) as possible.
 Unnecessary focus on speed can lead to mistakes!